Jordan-Finlay/blog_online/README.md

 ## Local deployment

-- I've downloaded a copy of my wedding checker script onto my computer and am able to access it through local deployment to change and mess around with the overall code and layout/structure for better user experience.
-I've also installed python that allows me to work on my code as if it was running through code anywhere.
+- I've downloaded a copy of my blog online script onto my computer and am able to access it through local deployment to change and mess around with the overall code and layout/structure for better user experience.

 <div align="center"><img src="assets/readme/local.jpg" alt="An error of pictures of local development on my pc"></div>